 Five U.S. grantees are currently working as English Teaching Assistants in government schools in Sindhupalchowk district.

-B.A. in English from the University of Texas at Austin.
 She will be pursuing a Master’s degree in Special Education and Speech Language Pathology.
 She hopes to do her Master’s in non-profit management and work for non-profit organizations.

 Bhabika Joshi is a graduate student at Vanderbilt University studying Applied Behavior Analysis and Special Education.
 Her research focus is neurodevelopmental disorders, specifically autism.
 She graduated from the University of Texas with two degrees in English and Communication Sciences and Disorders.
 She will complete her Master's degree in 2020.
 Her hobbies include hiking, dogs, and eating Nutella out of the jar.